FrendsPlatform/FrendsTemplates/Templates/CRMs/Magento/Synchronize customers from Magento to Salesforce/long-description.md

 This template fetches all the customers from Magento, and then either inserts or updates them as Contacts in Salesforce.
 To determine if a Magento customer already has a corresponding Contact in Salesforce, the email addresses of the Magento customers are compared to those of the existing Contacts in Salesforce.

+The credentials and URLs for connecting to both Magento and Salesforce are supplied to the template through defining the values in the corresponding process variables.

 # Error Handling

 Error handling is not implemented in this template.